IRCAD/sight/libs/io/patch/README.md

 # sight::io::patch

-Library dealing with semantic and structural patches for ::sight::data.
+Library dealing with semantic and structural patches for sight::data.

 ## Semantic patches